jose-Abel/Natours/README.md

 ### Setup
 You can either copy the code with git clone or just do a git pull on your local environment.
-Have to do "npm install" so npm install all libraries included in the package.json file and to run the project locally run "npm run start".
+In order to run this web app locally you have to do "npm install" so npm can install all libraries included in the package.json file and then run "npm run start".

 ### Acknowledgments